dbtek/dbyll/_posts/2021-04-29-css-img-rounded.md

 fullview: true
 ---

 How to make a rounded img. there are several ways to do it.
 I'll show you the two ways i use the most.
-If you like this make sure you chek this sometimes, because i wil show you more of html and css.
+If you like this make sure you chek my website sometimes, because i wil show you more of html and css.

 #1.
 With this way you can make your img any shape you want by changing the %.